Use of restraints on pregnant women: International

+In 2014, Japan imposed a directive on all penal facilities restricting the shackling of pregnant women in the delivery room.
+However, Japan's Justice Ministry found multiple violations of this directive from 2014 to 2022, prompting additional prohibitions on use of restraints for incarcerated individuals caring for their babies.
+Japan also moved in March 2024 to issue an even broader ban on using restraints on pregnant women before, during, and after labor.

 Legal perspectives

 On the legal front, the use of restraints on pregnant women has been repeatedly challenged for violating the Eighth Amendment of the United States Constitution, which prohibits "cruel and unusual punishment".
-In a recent landmark decision, the United States Court of Appeals for the Eighth Circuit supported this claim in the case, Nelson v.
+In a 2009 landmark decision, the United States Court of Appeals for the Eighth Circuit supported this claim in the case, Nelson v.
 Correctional Medical Services.
+Nelson was a non-violent inmate who suffered cramps and extreme pain while shackled during labor and immediately after delivery of her son.
 The Court held that the Arkansas law "'clearly established' that shackling a woman prisoner during labor and delivery violated the Eighth Amendment, imposing cruel and unusual punishment."
 In their Judicial Opinion the Court cited Estelle v.
 Gamble, in which the Supreme Court held "deliberate indifference" to provide medical care to incarcerated populations violated the Eighth Amendment based on the government's obligation to abide by "an evolving standard of human decency".

+The practice of shackling pregnant women was also challenged in Women Prisoners of the District of Columbia Department of Corrections, et al. v.
+District of Columbia.
+In 1993, the U.S. District Court for the District of Columbia ruled in favor of female inmates in the District's correctional facilities.
+The court held that the correctional system's lack of medical care, indifference to inmates' health and safety, and shackling of pregnant prisoners violated the Eighth Amendment.